JonQuxBurton/MobileMicroservicesSample/README.md

 The tests are then executed against this test system and verified by querying the database.

+These support the testing goals as follows:
+* Reliable - they match the primary use cases of the system, and so verify that the system works as intended.
+* Modifiable - after the system is modified, the tests can be re-run to check for and prevent regressions.
+* Understandable - the system can be refactored and simplified,, then the tests can be re-run to check for and prevent regressions.

 ### 3. API level Manual Tests
 These also test the most important Scenarios which the system can perform.

 They are run against the same test system as above, launched through docker-compose.
 Once the system is running they are executed manually by using the [REST Client Visual Studio Code plugin](#REST-client) and executing the Scenarios in the file:
 \docs\ManualTesting\ExecuteScenarios.http

+These support the testing goals as follows:
+* Reliable - they can be run manaully to aid in troubleshooting and diagnosing.
+* Understandable - they allow each step of a Scenario can be run and checked.

 ### 4. Load Tests
 The Load test are performed using [k6](#k6), which is a command line Load testing tool.
 The tests to be executed by k6 are defined in a JavaScript file (/docs/LoadTesting/LoadTest.js).
 This script details the actions to be performed (the Scenarios) and defines the number of Virtual Users and iterations.